 Back in the 50's people were targeted based on their job role.
 In the 80s it was about where they lived.
 In the 90s, we targeted based on what they bought.
 These insights were gained through hard fought censuses or surveys.
 Either way, they were static and didn't reflect the lives we lead.

-Until now, we’ve been thinking about what the demographic characteristics of a person can tell us about who that person is and what they might purchase; for instance, if they live in a certain area, are of a certain age and do a certain job, we might be able to deduce that they like foreign holidays.
-However, this is simply a "propensity", meaning they are twice as likely to engage with foreign holidays, based on results modelled from a survey base, measured in tens of thousands.
+Until now, we.ve been thinking about what the demographic characteristics of a person can tell us about who that person is and what they might purchase; for instance, if they live in a certain area, are of a certain age and do a certain job, we might be able to deduce that they like holidays.
+However, this is simply a "propensity", meaning they are tice as likely to engage with holiday ads, based on results modeled from a survey, measuring in the tens of thousands.